Over the past 15 years, the development of strong and meaningful research has been a centerpiece of GEM's strategy.

-Research at GEM is conducted in eight research teams: Alternative Forms of Markets and Organizations (AFMO); Organization, Identity, Work and Careers (OWIC); Finance, Innovation, and Governance (FIG); Consumer Behavior (MCB); Marketing, Strategy, and Innovation (MSI); Strategy, Technology, and Collective Action (STCA), Energy (ENG), and Entrepreneurship and Innovation (ENT).
+Research at GEM is conducted in eight research teams: Alternative Forms of Markets and Organizations (AFMO), Organization, Identity, Work and Careers (OWIC), Finance, Innovation, and Governance (FIG), Consumer Behavior, Marketing, Strategy, and Innovation (MSI), Strategy, Collective Action and Technology (SCAT), Energy Management and Entrepreneurship.
 These teams provide rich and stimulating scholarly contexts for our permanent researchers, post-docs and doctoral students.

 Our innovative and collaborative research organization combined with our researchers' curiosity and pursuit of academic excellence makes us a vital actor in European management research.